tgartland89/phase-1-week-1-practice/README.md

 ---
 ## Challenges

-* Write a function called `calculateMinutes` that takes in an argument called `seconds` and coverts returns how many minutes it is equal to, rounding down.
+* Write a function called `calculateMinutes` that takes in an argument called `seconds` and returns how many minutes it is equal to, rounding down.

 * Write a function called `getRandomSighting` that returns a **random** ufo sighting object from the `UFO_SIGHTINGS` dataset.
 If you need help or a hint, [click here](https://stackoverflow.com/questions/4550505/getting-a-random-value-from-a-javascript-array).